Dan Howdle | May 26th, 2023

 Call us today to chat about your package and requirements.
 We're open Monday to Friday 9am-6:30pm.Call now on 0333 210 1128

 Virgin Media shows several Sky channels, including Sky One, Sky Living, Nickelodeon, Comedy Central, MTV, Cartoon Network as well as the full collection of Sky Cinema and Sky Sports channels.
 You’ll need one of Virgin's top-tier packages to get all the channels, so make sure you look at what is available in each package before making a decision.

 If you’re a BT customer, you will get all the NOW TV Entertainment channels as part of the Entertainment pack.
 One step up will bring you to BT’s Big Entertainment pack, which is NOW TV Entertainment and NOW TV Cinema combined.
 All the Sky Sports channels are also on offer in the Big Sport packs.
 Or you can choose the VIP pack, which will give you all the Sky channels available via the NOW TV Memberships.

-If you live in a listed building, there is every chance you will not be allowed to have a Sky dish on your roof, in which case we advise you to choose one of the options above as an alternative until Sky launches its dish-free service.
+If you live in a listed building, there is every chance you will not be allowed to have a Sky dish on your roof, in which case we advise you to choose either Sky Glass or Sky Stream, neither of which require a satellite dish.